venice-timones/phylodynamic-workflow-1/00-docs/nextstrain/nextstrain-docs.md

    nextstrain check-setup --set-default
    ```

-   The final output from the last command should look like this, where <option> is the option chosen in the previous step:
+   The final output from the last command should look like this, where <option> is the option chosen in the previous step (in our case, native):

    ```
    Setting default environment to <option>.